mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.1/integrations/spark/index.md

 # Spark History Server

-{{ model.techName }} includes the Spark History Server (SHS), which is up and running by default, using `org.apache.spark.deploy.history.FsHistoryProvider` as a default provider with
+{{ model.techName }} includes the Spark History Server (SHS), which is up and running by default, using `org.apache.spark.deploy.history.FsHistoryProvider` as a default provider, with
 `spark.history.fs.logDirectory` set to `file:/mns/mesos/sandbox/`.
 It is highly recommended to use HDFS as the backend storage for SHS.
 You can configure SHS to use HDFS with the following steps: